 Dubbing itself a European-style oasis on American soil, this venue offers both a charming place to sleep and a restaurant featuring a seasonal dish menu.
 Located inside three townhomes dating back to the late 19th century, the Inn has 40 individually designed rooms.
 Note that some rooms have a private bath while others are shared.
-When dining at the restaurant, note the menu changes every day inspired by local. fresh and seasonal offerings.
-A sample of dinner entrée options could include seared salmon, veal chop and gumbo.
+When dining at the restaurant, the menu changes seasonally inspired by local fresh offerings.
+A sample of dinner entrée options could include mushroom risotto, pan-seared scallops and heritage pork chop.
 Live jazz music is played in the bar and lounge every Sunday, Monday and Tuesday night.
 METRO: Dupont Circle

 Recommended for Romantic Dining because: A winning combination of charming accommodations and tasty daily dinner offerings.

-With two locations in this district, this restaurant puts a modern twist on Indian cuisine featuring small plates yet big taste.
-Start off with a dish made off a tawa (griddle) like scallops rasem or ragda patties or head straight to their sigri (open barbeque) menu including selections of mango shrimp and spicy reshmi kebab.
-The entrees list will have you wishing for a bigger stomach with choices like tandoori chicken tikka and grouper kerala curry.
+With two locations in the district, this restaurant puts a modern twist on Indian cuisine featuring small plates with big taste.
+Start off with a dish made off a Tawa (griddle) like scallop chili-garlic or sweet potato peanut Tikki or head straight to their sigri (open barbeque) menu including selections of mango shrimp and spicy reshmi kebab.
+The entrees list will have you wishing for a bigger stomach with choices like tandoori chicken tikka and lobster Hawa mahal.
 Be sure to make time to check out the artwork throughout the restaurant.
-Each piece was created by an Indian artist.
+Each piece was created by Indian artists.
 METRO: Archives/Navy Memorial or China Town/Gallery Place

 Recommended for Romantic Dining because: With soft lighting, warm colors and small yet big on taste dishes, this spot is the perfect date night restaurant.

 Choosing its name to honor a historic year in Washington, D.C.'s history, the Georgetown venue harks back to days gone by.
 American antiques, paintings and china decorate the six dining rooms which add to the venue's historic ambiance.
 The restaurant prides itself on shunning commercial produce in favor of local fare.
 The four-course menu changes daily to reflect the freshest ingredients and seasonal flavors.
-A recent selection included chilled cucumber gazpacho, squid ink tagliarini and Icelandic cod.
-Men are no longer required to wear jackets but this destination will make you want to wear your very best.
+A recent selection included Colorado rack of lamb, smoked tofu and mushroom cassoulet and swordfish.
+Men are no longer required to wear jackets but it is suggested.
+This destination will make you want to wear your very best.
 METRO: Foggy Bottom.